-• In 2016, there were 16,650 (20%) households in Burnaby in Core Housing Need (living in homes which fall below adequacy, affordability or suitability standards).
-This included 9,780 renters and 6,870 owners.
+- In 2016, there were 16,650 households in Burnaby in Core Housing Need (living in homes which fall below adequacy, affordability or suitability standards).
+This included 9,780 renters and 6,870 owners. - Of the households in Core Housing Need, 6,725 (40%) were considered to be in extreme Core Housing Need (living in Core Need and spending 50% or more of their income on housing).
+These households are considered to be at the greatest risk of homelessness.